- Member of the U.S. House of Representatives (D-Missouri)

 Cleaver is a cousin to former Black Panther Party leader Pete O’Neal, who jumped bail and fled the country after his 1969 conviction on a gun charge—and who thus would be subject to prison time if he were ever to return to the U.S. At the time of his conviction, O’Neal was a Marxist revolutionary who advocated an armed uprising against America’s white power structure and tried to provoke a bloody race war against the police.
 In the 1990s, Cleaver attempted unsuccessfully to obtain a pardon for O’Neal from President Bill Clinton.

 On December 6, 2006—three days before the 25th anniversary of the murder of Philadelphia police officer Daniel Faulkner by former Black Panther Mumia Abu-Jamal—Cleaver was one of 31 U.S. House Members (all Democrats) who voted against a resolution “condemning the decision of St. Denis, France, to name a street in honor of … Abu-Jamal.”
-To view a list of all 31 House members who voted this way, click here.

 In April 2009, Cleaver and six fellow members of the Congressional Black Caucus—Marcia Fudge, Michael Honda, Barbara Lee, Laura Richardson, Bobby Rush, and Melvin Watt—visited Havana to meet with Cuban dictators Raul and Fidel Castro.
 The purpose of the meeting—which took place in a secret location and without the customary presence of a U.S. State Department official—was to discuss the possibility of normalizing relations between the United States and Cuba.
 Afterward, Cleaver said of Fidel Castro: “He’s one of the most amazing human beings I’ve ever met!”
 In May 2013, Cleaver was one of 59 House Representatives who signed a petition urging President Barack Obama to grant general licenses for all categories of travel from the U.S. to Cuba.